 In Spring 2010, after a break, Asylum was relaunched!
 There was a whole history and a whole future to work with.
 An editorial team was discussed and agreed, and the word went out that the magazine was going to print again.

 Working with PCCS publishing, the last seven years have involved submissions from a vast array of contributors.
 Mad Studies has come of age with two significant conferences being held consolidating the emergent academic field coalescing from the international networks.

 A burgeoning literature in mental health studies has been created by communities, practitioners, academics, survivors, by people all over the world has driven interest in Asylum Magazine continuing to serve as an open forum and a platform.
 Multiple thinkers, groups and academics who have supported the development of ‘Mad Studies’ and alternative perspectives have been contributors, affiliates or involved in the Asylum collective.

 The 2016 Lancaster Disabilities conference involved a convergence of thinkers forming a stream with a particular focus on “Mad Studies” of which members of the Asylum Collective were involved in help bring together.
 In 2017 was the 30th anniversary of Asylum Magazine which saw a conference being held in the University of Manchester on the theme of ‘Action and Reaction’.

-Many developments are happening including a complete rebuilding of the Asylum website to better suit and support the needs of the community, a back history of content will be coming online on the new website, future print issues are being organised, contributions are being welcomed, discussions are being had and events are being planned.
+Many developments are happening including a complete rebuilding of the Asylum website to better suit and support the needs of the community and the uploading of back issues of the magazine.
+Future print issues are being organised, contributions are being welcomed, discussions are being had and events are being planned.

 Magazine subscriptions are available in posted printed form, and also ebook versions!
 You can support the future of this non profit magazine by paying for a subscription below:

-You can hear Helen Spandler talk about some of the history of Asylum and Survivor History here:
+You can hear Helen Spandler talk about some history of Asylum and survivor history here::